ZeusFSX/product-taxonomy/README.md

 Dive straight into [`releases` branch](https://github.com/Shopify/product-taxonomy/tree/releases) to find the files you need and integrate this taxonomy into your system.

 We're working on a variety of formats to make it easy to integrate with your systems.
 Today we have `txt` and `json` formats, and we're working on more.
 If you have a specific format you'd like to see, please open an issue and let us know!

+#### 🗺️ Mapping to other taxonomies

+To make it easier to integrate with the taxonomy, we have also included a set of data called _mappings_.
+These are rules that can be used to convert between categories and attributes in the Shopify taxonomy to categories and attributes of another taxonomy.
+For more on mappings see documentaton in the [integrations](./data/integrations/README.md) directory.

 ### 🧑🏼‍🏫 How to make changes to the taxonomy